nkichukov/vlc-htsp-plugin/README.md

-This is a fork ofd ThomasLeister's VLC3.0 version that works with current nightlies [As of 15/10/2016]
+This is a fork of ThomasLeister's VLC3.0 version that works with current nightlies [As of 15/10/2016]

 ## Install